 Each single and two-family lot shall have one front property line that abuts the street and one rear property line.
 All other property lines shall be considered side property lines unless otherwise noted.
 DRC will designate front, rear, and side property lines on all irregular shaped lots and all corner lots.
-See 3.10 F for corner lot setbacks
+See Sec.
+3.10F below for corner lot setbacks.

-3.10 SETBACKS
+3.10 YARD AND GARAGE SETBACKS